 There are multiple antibiotics that treat pneumonia.
 The initial choice of drug(s) is made based on the category of pneumonia you most likely have.
 The two major categories are community acquired pneumonia (CAP) and health care associated pneumonia (HCAP).

 Community acquired pneumonia refers to pneumonia in a person that has not recently stayed in the hospital or a nursing home.
 The most common bacterial cause of CAP is Streptococcus pneumoniae.

-Pneumonia that develops when someone is hospitalized for another illness tends to be more serious, because the organisms found in a hospital often become resistant to many antibiotics, and hospitalized patients weakened by other illnesses are less able to fight off the infection.
+Health care associated pneumonia refers to pneumonia that develops in a person that is in the hospital now or has recently been in the hospital or a nursing home.
+These pneumonias tend to be more serious.
+The organisms found in a hospital often become resistant to many antibiotics.
+Also hospitalized patients are often weakened by other illnesses and are less able to fight off the infection.

 A type of pneumonia called aspiration pneumonia develops when chemical irritants and bacteria from the mouth or stomach are inhaled into the lungs.
 It is more common in people who have had strokes and have difficulty controlling their swallowing reflexes or people who are unconscious as a result of alcohol or other drug overdose.